canvas-medical/mobile-patient-app/README.md

 ## Overview

-VivoCare Health is a mobile application developed using TypeScript, JavaScript, React, React Native, and Expo.
+VivoCare Health is a mobile application developed using Expo.
 The application provides a user-friendly interface for managing your medical information and appointments, making it a valuable tool for both healthcare providers and patients.
 The application allows users to:
 - Register and create a profile
 - Send messages to healthcare providers
 - Schedule appointments